riotcku/learntocode/homework/GithubHW1.md

 Type `git add hello.txt` into the command line.
 This is telling git to add the new file for a commit.

 Type `git commit -m "This is my very first commit!"` to the command line.
 This `commit`s the new file to git.
+`git` may prompt you to enter your login information for github and give you some directions.
+Follow the instructions if it prompts you and commit the changes again.

 Go to [github.com](https://github.com/).
 On the top right, there is a `+` button that shows a menu for a `New repository`.
 After clicking the button, Github will prompt for name and description of the repo.
 Fill in the name as `hello_world` and whatever description you'd like, and click Create repository.